ChristopheVdE/Illumina-pipeline-pathogenwatch/README.md

        |--Snakemake_logs

 ## Usefull commands:
-  - to build containers out of the image-files (dockerfiles): $docker build --tag="imagename":"version" .
+  - to build containers out of the image-files (dockerfiles):

+          docker build --tag="imagename":"version" .

-  - to run the created image: $docker run -it --rm "imagename":"version" "command"
+  - to run the created image:

+          docker run -it --rm "imagename":"version" "command"

-  - to list all Docker images found on the host: $docker image ls
+  - to list all Docker images found on the host:

+          docker image ls

-  - to list all container currently running on the host: $docker container ls
+  - to list all container currently running on the host:

+          docker container ls

+  - to remove/ stop containers that are currently running on the host:

+         docker container rm -f <container name>

-  - to remove a Docker image from the host: $docker image rm "imagename":"version"
+  - to remove a Docker image from the host:

+         docker image rm "imagename":"version"